-Born in Munich in 1936, Hoepker ranked among the foremost German photojournalists of the late 20th century.
-As such, he not only experienced but also played a defining role in the second golden age of photojournalism, after the 1920s and '30s.
-He has made photographic history not only for his contributions to magazines such as Stern, Geo, Kristall and the Münchner Illustrierte, but also as art director, writer and filmmaker.
-Many of his black-and-white photo essays rank among the greatest of photojournalism.
+Born in Munich in 1936, Thomas Hoepker ranks among the most influential German photojournalists of the late 20th century.
+As such, he not only witnessed but helped shape what is often referred to as the second golden age of photojournalism, following the 1920s and 1930s.
+Hoepker has made photographic history not only with his contributions to magazines such as Stern, Geo, Kristall and the Münchner Illustrierte, but also as an art director, writer and filmmaker.
+Many of his black-and-white photo essays are considered classics of their genre.

-As a reporter for Stern, he had the opportunity to portray the boxer Muhammad Ali in 1964, continuing to do so at regular intervals for 10 years.
-In 1966 Hoepker and his then wife, Stern journalist Eva Windmöller, joined the boxing legend in London and Chicago.
-In 1970, Hoepker was on hand with his camera when Ali, who had been out of the ring for some time, was preparing himself for the "fight of the century" against Joe Frazier.
-He met up with him again years later when he was already debilitated by Parkinson's.
-Many of these pictures are known worldwide and have become icons of photography.
-They have been widely exhibited in museums and represented in many collections.
+In 1964, working as a reporter for Stern, Hoepker had the opportunity to portray boxing legend Muhammad Ali, and continued to photograph Ali at regular intervals over the course of a decade.
+In 1966, Hoepker and his then-wife, Stern journalist Eva Windmöller, joined the boxing legend in London and Chicago and in 1970, he was present with his camera when Ali, who had been out of the ring for some time, was preparing for the “fight of the century” against Joe Frazier.
+Hoepker met up with Ali again years later when the latter was already debilitated by Parkinson’s.
+Many of these images have become iconic and were exhibited in major museums and included in renowned collections around the world.

 "Thomas Hoepker's pictures are characterized by exuberant liveliness.
 However, he does not turn a blind eye to the misery of the world and has never succumbed to the temptation of exploiting the horrors of the afflicted locations to which he has been sent.
 He contradicts the cynical observation that it is often the reporter's good fortune to record the misfortune of others, instead demonstrating in his pictures that the misfortunes of others necessarily apply to everyone.
 He has never failed to treat his camera as a weapon in the fight for justice.